bartoszkaminski/splitsheet/README.md

 #### Trips expenses
 I decided that *Dining out*, *Car* or *Groceries* while on a trip is something different than at home.
 That's why the script changes category of all expenses that belong to groups of type *Trip* to a new category *Entertainment/Trips*

+---
-If you are unhappy with any customization I made, feel free to fork the project and modify it to suit your needs 😉
+If you are unhappy with any customization I made, feel free to fork this repository and modify it to suit your needs 😉